dotnet/AspNetCore.Docs/aspnetcore/security/authentication/identity-custom-storage-providers.md

 ### Users

 Registered users of your web site.
 The [IdentityUser](https://docs.microsoft.com/aspnet/core/api/microsoft.aspnet.identity.corecompat.identityuser) type may be extended or used as an example for your own custom type.
-You do not need to inherit from a particular type to implement your own custom identity storage solution.
+You don't need to inherit from a particular type to implement your own custom identity storage solution.

 ### User Claims